-You’ve seen ads for Hawaii featuring photos of beautiful white sand beaches, palm trees and the bluest of blue water.
+You’ve seen ads for Hawaii featuring photos of beautiful beaches lined with palm trees and the bluest of blue water.
 Now you want to go, but you have no idea how much a trip to Hawaii costs.
 Where do you start?
 Good news, you’ve found the right place to help you estimate a Hawaii vacation budget!

 In this article, I’m providing you with the easy-to-use estimates to calculate your personal Hawaii trip budget.
 It can’t be exact, but it will give you a rough idea of how much to start budgeting for a Hawaii vacation.

 Before we jump to the calculator, it’s worthwhile to discuss why there’s not an easy answer when it comes to determining a Hawaii vacation budget.
 The challenges are that there’s no one-size-fits-all answer since multiple factors influence the budget.

 Let’s look at some of the main factors that influence a Hawaii vacation budget:

 - When you go to Hawaii.
 Some dates/times are cheaper than others.
 When demand is down, so are the price of flights and hotels.
 See my post on the best time to go to Hawaii for tips.

 - How far you’re flying.
 For example, West Coast flights are usually cheaper than Mid-west or East Coast flights because there is less distance, i.e. less fuel and cost.

 - Whether you typically prefer budget, mid-range or luxury hotels